 Hikers have been swept off their feet, losing gear and risking concussions and hypothermia.
 One such hiker, Marcus Mazzaferri recounted his story here.
 With a single mis-step in near-freezing water about 15 miles north of Tuolomne Meadows in Yosemite National Park, his plans went terribly awry.
 He is sharing his story now, so that others may learn from his ordeal, about what put him in such a desperate situation and the good decisions he made afterwards that led to his survival.

-It probably isn’t something everyone would have guessed but California in June isn’t all beaches and rollerblading.
+It probably isn’t something everyone would have guessed but California in summer isn’t all beaches and rollerblading.
 In the span of just a few days all these stories came up on my Facebook feed.

 Plus a story of day hikers dying of exposure near the trail.